-The Company is exposed to certain risks that should YOFOTO not be obtain local regulatory approvals and therefore able to commercialize its licensed products,
+The Company is exposed to certain risks should YOFOTO not obtain local regulatory approvals and therefore be able to commercialize its licensed products.

-The deal structure also includes milestone payments (of up to CDN \$4,750,000), sales royalties, and a commitment by YOFOTO to spend a minimum of CDN \$7,000,000 on the RepliCel programs and associated cell processing manufacturing facility over the next five years in Greater China pursuant to a License and Collaboration Agreement.
+The Agreement with YOFOTO was structured to include an upfront payment of \$4,367,819 which was a combination of equity investment and upfront licensing fee (the "Upfront Payment").
+It also includes milestone payments (of up to CDN \$4,750,000), sales royalties, and a commitment by YOFOTO to spend a minimum of CDN \$7,000,000 on the RepliCel programs and associated cell processing manufacturing facility over the next five years in Greater China pursuant to a License and Collaboration Agreement.
 The License and Collaboration Agreement contains a provision permitting YOFOTO to put up to 1/3 of the shares issued in YOFOTO's initial investment back to the Company under certain conditions for a period of 8.5 years from July 10, 2018.

 Replicel is at risk of a possibility of YOFOTO not being able to discharge its obligations in the Agreement and thereby causing Replicel not to receive its scheduled milestone payments.
-Should it be deemed not to be YOFOTO's fault in not meeting its milestone targets, the Company may have the risk of having YOFOTO exercising its put options and have Replicel buy back 1/3 of the shares.
+Should it be deemed not to be YOFOTO's fault in not meeting its milestone targets, the Company may have the risk of having YOFOTO exercising its put options and have Replicel buy back 1/3 of the shares issued in exchange for YOFOTO's Upfront Payment.

-There is potentially risk of YOFOTO not protecting Replicel's intellectual property in the Licensed Territory in the event an actual or alleged infringement, by a third party, of the Licensed Technology or the Issued Patents or any right with respect to the Licensed Technology or the Issued Patents in the License Territory.
+There is potentially a risk of YOFOTO not protecting Replicel's intellectual property in the Licensed Territory in the event an actual or alleged infringement, by a third party.

-As of December 31, 2018, we had accumulated \$33,559,097 in net losses since inception.
+As of December 31, 2019, we had accumulated \$36,512,843 in net losses since inception.
 Our business is focused on developing autologous cell therapies that treat functional cellular deficits including chronic tendon injuries, androgenetic alopecia and skin aging.
 In order to generate revenues, we will incur substantial expenses in the development of our business.
 We therefore expect to incur significant losses in the foreseeable future.
 Our company recognizes that if we are unable to generate significant revenues from our activities, our entire business may fail.
 There is no history upon which to base any assumption as to the likelihood that we will be successful in our plan of operation, and we can provide no assurance to investors that we will generate operating revenues or achieve profitable operations in the future.

-We had cash and cash equivalents in the amount of \$2,418,521 and a working capital of \$1,473,776 as of December 31, 2018.
-The Company anticipates that it will require approximately \$3,600,000 to proceed with its plan of operations focused on completing the RCI-02 device, meeting its obligations to support YOFOTO's activities in Greater China, and preparing for next-phase clinical development and commercialization in Japan over the twelvementh period ended December 31, 2019.
+We had cash and cash equivalents in the amount of \$23,929 and a working capital deficit of \$1,226,345 as of December 31, 2019.
+The Company anticipates that it will require approximately \$1,700,000 to proceed with its plan of operations focused on completing the RCI-02 device, meeting its obligations to support YOFOTO's activities in Greater China, and preparing for next-phase clinical development and commercialization in Japan over the twelve-month period ended December 31, 2020.